awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/specifying-scte-35-markers-using-esam-xml.md

 1. For **Signal processing notification XML**, enter your ESAM signaling XML document as text\.
 For an example, see [Example ESAM XML Signal Processing Notification](example-esam-xml.md)\.

 1. Optionally, if you want to include information about your SCTE\-35 markers in your HLS manifests, for **Manifest confirm condition notification XML**, enter your ESAM manifest conditional XML document as text\.
+MediaConvert doesn't include information about your SCTE\-35 markers in your DASH manifests\.

 1. For each MPEG2\-TS output where you want SCTE\-35 markers, enable the markers: